 Next, it’s time to manage your finances.
 You could start by creating a budget, seeking a supplementary income or emergency support.
-It’s a good idea to begin by creating a plan for the next two months1.
+It’s a good idea to begin by creating a plan for the next few months1.
 Once you’ve done this, you can begin to think about your finances long-term.
-By starting small, you’ll be better placed to know where you stand financially during this traumatic time.
+By starting small, you’ll be better placed to know where you stand financially during this challenging time.

-Create a budget for the next two months
+Create a budget for the next few months

 How to budget after job loss